Cyber Security for Critical National Infrastructure: Best Practices

 Join Forces with Other Groups

-It is not up to your technical staff to figure out which assets are mission-critical.
+It is not up to your technical staff to determine which assets are mission-critical.
 The business and IT departments must work closely together on this, and both must have a solid grasp of the assets at hand and the company’s larger goals.
-Your business continuity plan and your strategy for remediating old systems should both link back to your baseline and your understanding of essential assets.
+Your business continuity plan and strategy for remediating old systems should link back to your baseline and your understanding of essential assets.
 It will require the input of operational technology groups at companies with cyber-physical estates.
-It shouldn’t be limited to “the assets under your IT department’s control,” but should instead include all of your company and its suppliers.
+It shouldn’t be limited to “the assets under your IT department’s control” but should instead include all of your company and its suppliers.

 Taking Action to Protect Critical National Infrastructure from Cyber Threats

-Here are four guidelines to help you strengthen your cyber security and avoid any potential dangers.
+Here are four guidelines to help you strengthen your cyber security and avoid potential dangers.

 Encourage a mindset of security first.